UMASS LOWELL SKATES PAST PROVIDENCE COLLEGE, 7-2

-Junior forward David Vallorani had two goals and two assists for the River Hawks
+Junior forward David Vallorani posts two goals and two assists for River Hawks

 LOWELL, Mass. - A pair of underclassmen sent out their seniors with a bang as Riley Wetmore (Swanton, Vt.) and David Vallorani (Hamilton, Ont.) each scored twice in a 7-2 win over Providence College on Saturday night.
 The victory, on senior night, was the program's 100th all-time in the Tsongas Center and coach Blaise MacDonald's 150th at UMass Lowell.

 The River Hawks pick up their fourth home win of the season, improving to 5-24-3 overall and 4-20-1 in conference play.
 The Friars' playoff chances took a hit with the loss, falling to 7-17-8 on the season and 3-15-7 in Hockey East action.

 The game started with a familiar scene as freshman Joseph Pendenza (Wilmington, Mass.) scored at 12:57 into the first.
 Pendenza redirected Daniel Furlong's (Stoneham, Mass.) shot from the point for his 10th career goal.
 The freshman sparkplug is the first River Hawk to record double-digit goals as a rookie since Kory Falite in 2006-07.
 Pendenza now has five career scores against Providence, including three this weekend.

 The Friars pulled the score back even before the period ended with a Ben Farrer (Calgary, Alta.) tally at 19:27.
 Kyle MacKinnon (Walnut, Calif.) fed Farrer streaking down the far boards and the right winger converted a wrist shot for his fourth goal of the year.